jeremylong/DependencyCheck/dependency-check-maven/src/site/markdown/configuration.md

 format                      | The report format to be generated (HTML, XML, CSV, JSON, VULN, ALL).
 This configuration option has no affect if using this within the Site plugin unless the externalReport is set to true. | HTML name                        | The name of the report in the site. | dependency-check or dependency-check:aggregate outputDirectory             | The location to write the report(s).
-Note, this is not used if generating the report as part of a `mvn site` build. | 'target' skip                        | Skips the dependency-check analysis.                       | false skipProvidedScope           | Skip analysis for artifacts with Provided Scope.           | false skipRuntimeScope            | Skip analysis for artifacts with Runtime Scope.            | false
+Note, this is not used if generating the report as part of a `mvn site` build. | 'target' scanSet                     | An optional collection of filesets that specify additional files and/or directories to analyze as part of the scan.
+If not specified, defaults to standard Maven conventions. | src/main/resources, src/main/filters, src/main/webapp skip                        | Skips the dependency-check analysis.                       | false skipProvidedScope           | Skip analysis for artifacts with Provided Scope.           | false skipRuntimeScope            | Skip analysis for artifacts with Runtime Scope.            | false